brentley/ecsworkshop/content/capacity_providers/tabs/fargate.md

 capacityProvider=FARGATE_SPOT,weight=4
 ```

 With this command, we're adding the Fargate and Fargate Spot capacity providers to our ECS Cluster.
-Let's break it down by each input:
+Let's break it down by each parameter:

  - `--cluster`: we're simply passing in our cluster name that we want to update the capacity provider strategy for.
  - `--capacity-providers`: this is where we pass in our capacity providers that we want enabled on the cluster.
 Since we do not use EC2 backed ECS tasks, we don't need to create a cluster capacity provider prior to this.
 With that said, there are only the two options when using Fargate.